Climate Insurance Migration: How High Premiums Are Driving Americans to Relocate

 What is home insurance geographic sorting?

 Geographic sorting refers to the economic phenomenon where homeowners relocate based on the cost of home insurance in different regions.
-As premiums in high-risk areas like coastal Florida, California wildfire zones, and Tornado Alley surge to record levels, they increasingly influence where people choose to live.
-Wealthier households tend to move to lower-risk, lower-cost areas, while financially constrained homeowners remain behind — concentrating poverty and vulnerability in the highest-risk communities.
+As premiums in high-risk areas like coastal Florida, California wildfire zones, and the Great Plains surge to record levels, they increasingly influence where people choose to live.
+Wealthier households tend to move to lower-risk, lower-cost areas, while financially constrained homeowners remain behind, concentrating poverty and vulnerability in the highest-risk communities.

 How much does a $1,000 premium increase actually affect relocation decisions?

 According to a March 2026 study from the Federal Reserve Bank of Dallas, a $1,000 annual increase in home insurance premiums raises a homeowner's probability of relocating by 0.54 percentage points.
-While that sounds small in isolation, premium hikes in places like Florida and Oklahoma have reached $2,000 to $5,000+ in recent years, compounding this probability significantly.
+While that sounds small in isolation, premium hikes in places like Colorado, Oklahoma, and Nebraska have reached $2,000 to $5,000+ in recent years, compounding this probability significantly.
 The study also found that those who do move save an average of $14,274 in present-value premiums over 30 years from the $1,000 differential alone.

 Which US states have the highest home insurance premiums in 2026?